 Direct PLUS Loans for Parents and Graduate Students

 Direct PLUS Loans are another source of federal student loan funding.
 To qualify for graduate PLUS Loans, you need to be a graduate-level or professional student in a program that offers graduate or professional degrees or certifications and be attending college at least half-time.

-More About FAFSA
+More About the FAFSA

-If you plan to apply for any of these types of federal loans, you’ll need to fill out a FAFSA form .
+If you plan to apply for any of these types of federal loans, you’ll need to fill out the FAFSA form .
 Be aware of your state’s deadline —FAFSA funding is determined on a rolling basis, so the sooner you can apply, the sooner you may qualify.